Va. gov apologizes for appearing in 'racist' yearbook photo of men in blackface, Klan robes

 Republican state Sen. Bryce Reeves said in a statement to the Associated Press that Northam should resign if the reports of the photos are accurate.

 "I hope that this picture is inaccurate and that the Governor brings clarity to this issue.
-This has no place in Virginia," Reeves said before Northan apologized.
+This has no place in Virginia," Reeves said before Northam apologized.

+Democratic presidential candidate Julián Castro called on Northam to step down after his apology.

+"It doesn't matter if he is a Republican or a Democrat.
+This behavior was racist and unconscionable.
+Governor Northam should resign," he tweeted.

 Northam came under fire from Republicans earlier this week, who accused him of supporting infanticide because of comments he made about late-term abortions in which the infant is severely deformed or unable to survive after birth.